devopsdc/devopsdc/code_of_conduct.md

 If a participant engages in behavior that violates this code of conduct, the Meetup organizers may take any action they deem appropriate, including warning the offender, expulsion from the Meetup with no refund, or legal action.

-### Contact Information
+[b]Contact Information[/b]

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a Meetup organizer.
-Meetup organizers can be found on the [Organizers page of the Meetup.com site](http://www.meetup.com/DevOpsDC/members/?op=leaders).
+Meetup organizers can be found on the [url=http://www.meetup.com/DevOpsDC/members/?op=leaders]Organizers page of the Meetup.com site[/url].

-## License
+[b]License[/b]

-This Code of Conduct was forked from the example policy from the [Geek Feminism wiki, created by the Ada Initiative and other volunteers](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy). which is under a Creative Commons Zero license.
-It is also based on the [PyCon Code of Conduct](https://github.com/python/pycon-code-of-conduct).
+This Code of Conduct was forked from the example policy from the [url=http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy]Geek Feminism wiki, created by the Ada Initiative and other volunteers[/url]. which is under a Creative Commons Zero license.
+It is also based on the [url=https://github.com/python/pycon-code-of-conduct]PyCon Code of Conduct[/url].

+[b]Source and Changes[/b]

+The canonical source of this document is [url=https://github.com/devopsdc/devopsdc/blob/master/code_of_conduct.md][/u]GitHub[/u][/url].
+Submit a pull request for this document there if you would like to see a change.